ay-lab/dcHiC/README.md

 ### Compartmental Gene Set Analysis (cGSEA)

 To analyze the biological significance of differential compartments, dcHiC implements a pre-ranked GSEA (ranked by the -log10 of the p-values, m-distance, or dZsc).
 The gene set file should be specified by the user.
+This is usable but in development form.

 ## Input File(s) Specifications